dgaydukov/cert-aws/sa/files/sa.md

 Although dynamoDb is proprietary solution with closed source code there are 2 options for local dev (don't use them in production, cause it only for dev purposes, api is the same, but underlying design is different, they not suitable for prod highload):
 * download aws version for developers
 * use it from localstack
 GSI (Global Secondary Index) - special read-only table created by dynamoDb to simplify search for indexed fields.
-Index speed up search but require more memory to store itself.
+Index speeds up search but require more memory to store itself.
 You should configure separate read/write capacity for this.
 It's a way to have DynamoDB replicate the data in your table into a new structure using a different primary key schema.
 This makes it easy to support additional access patterns
+LSI (Local Secondary Index) - same partition as primary key, but different sort key.
+You can create up to 5 LSI per table.
+It uses same RCU as base table (comparing to GSI for which you create separate read capacity)
+LSI Projection - you can choose which attributes add to index, but every LSI should have:
+* partition key of base table
+* sortKey of one attribute (should be scalar value)
+* sortKey from base table as attribute value
+* any other attribute from base table
+As you see by default you may choose not to add any additional attributes, cause you already have sortKey from base table.
+So you can make a query against LSI, it would fetch partitionKey+sortKey from base table and return data from base table.
+But if you want low-latency access for specific attributes, it's better to directly put these attributes into LSI
-GSI projection - you can choose which attributes will go to gsi:
+GSI/LSI projection - for both index you can set which attributes to include:
 * KEYS_ONLY - only partition key + sort key (this is minimal you can't create gsi without these 2 keys)
 * INCLUDE - KEYS_ONLY + any other non-key attributes that you specify
-* ALL - include all attributes from original table
-LSI (Local Secondary Index) - same partition as primary key, but different sort key.
-You can have one per table and create when table is created, just like primary key.
-It uses the same read/write capacity as table.
-Scanning - like `select * from` operation in RDS, just go over all records.
+* ALL - include all attributes from original table Scanning - like `select * from` operation in RDS, just go over all records.
 Max size is 1MB, if table size above this then `LastEvaluatedKey` returned with last scanned item.
 For next scan you should supply this value as `ExclusiveStartKey`.
 So you can create `while loop` in java code where first time you pass `ExclusiveStartKey=null` and each subsequent step you will pass `ExclusiveStartKey=LastEvaluatedKey`.
 DynamoDb just like s3 is eventual consistent, so if you update data and read it right away you can get old value (cause items are persisted on multiple machines, and depending from what machine you read you can get stale data).